Russian Cargo Craft Arrives, U.S. Space Freighter Launches Saturday

-Category: Space Hits: 5The International Space Station is pictured from space shuttle Endeavour after its undocking in February 2010.
+Category: Space Hits: 6The International Space Station is pictured from space shuttle Endeavour after its undocking in February 2010.

 Russia’s ISS Progress 77 resupply ship delivered over a ton of nitrogen, propellant and oxygen early Wednesday morning to the International Space Station.
 Northrop Grumman’s Cygnus space freighter is up next as it counts down to this weekend’s launch from Virginia to the orbiting lab.